• Software

 Based on our error tolerance analysis, DNASTAR’s Lasergene Protein produces the most predictions within the lowest error tolerances compared to the experimentally calculated change in energy value.
 This error analysis considers absolute error: the magnitude of the difference between the predicted and actual change in fold stability.

-The graph above describes the percent of correct hot spot predictions in the dataset within a given error tolerance.
-DNASTAR predictions from Lasergene Protein (top in blue), are the most accurate across all tolerances, even at the lowest error thresholds.
+DNASTAR predictions from Lasergene Protein (Figure 1; top in blue), are the most accurate across all tolerances, even at the lowest error thresholds.

 Variant Analysis

+Figure 3.
 Magnitude of error of Lasergene Protein predictions mapped onto G β1 protein structure

 For a set of 44 alanine variants in the G β1 data set, Lasergene Protein predictions have a Pearson linear correlation coefficient of 0.72 for predicted versus actual changes in fold stability, well ahead of FoldX and three Rosetta methods (at 0.47, 0.30, 0.49, and 0.61, respectively) and comparable to PopMuSic at 0.75.